AxlMrt/carpool-mns/README.md

 ## Issues and Questions
 If you encounter any issues or have questions, feel free to open a ticket in the "Issues" section of the repository.

+## To do:
+- Setting tokens expiry date dynamically in following files:
+  - JwtService.cs
+  - TokenManagerService.cs

 Thank you for using our API!